Everyone said Spiti was a beautiful place. A place that

 I could only manage some pictures.
-I missed clicking snaps of:
+I missed clicking snaps

 The ‘Amchi’ –local medicine man (practitioner of Tibetan medicine also known as the Amchi System of Medicine)